jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 If you are at all concerned about needing to analyze metadata not included in your schema, a best practice is to store the original JSON objects for future analysis or re-processing.
 These can be stored in a NoSQL-type system or simply as flatfiles.

 -----------
+###Tracking Select Time-series Changes

+Many use-cases benefit from tracking changes to certain metadata that changes over time.
+For example, perhaps you want to track the amount of followers an account has during a on-line campaign.
+One way to do this is to store this type of data at the activity level so things such as actor metadata are stored along with each tweet the actor posts.

 ###Storing Metadata Arrays
 Twitter data is dynamic in nature, and includes several types of metadata that are in arrays of variable length.
 For example, tweets can consist of multiple hashtags, urls, user mentions, and soon via the firehose, multiple photographs.
 JSON readily supports arrays of data, while schemas are static in nature.
 The concept of having a database field 'grow' to store dynamic array lengths of data does not exist.
 To manage this strutural incongruity, there are three basic schema design strategies: